Alumni Grants Program 2023

 - Food expenses exceeding 10% of total requested amount.
 When these costs cannot be supported by cost share, they should be clearly justified and limited to a maximum of 10 percent of the total award amount.
 This includes expenses associated with individual per diems for grant-related activities.

 Review and Selection Process: A Grants Review Committee will evaluate all eligible applications.
-Applicants can expect to be notified of the status of their application within 60 days of the submission deadline.
+Proposals will be evaluated according to how well they advance or support U.S. government goal of a more peaceful, more democratic, and more prosperous Georgia fully integrated with Euro-Atlantic institutions as outlined in the Integrated Country Strategy.
+Applicants can expect to be notified of the status of their application within 4 months of the submission deadline.
 The first stage results will be delivered to all applicants via e-mail.

 The grant award will be written, signed, awarded, and administered by the Grants Officer and Grants Officer’s Representative.
 The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.